 VISION CORRECTION FOR ASTIGMATISM

 Astigmatism is a common refractive disorder that can turn your view of the world into a funhouse mirror.
 Abnormalities in the shape of the cornea or the intraocular lens can produce blurring and distortion quite apart from, or in addition to, other refractive errors, such as nearsightedness and farsightedness.
-Fortunately, Dr. Jeremy Ciano, Dr. Katherine Schuetz, or Dr. Hannah Wilson, our Carmel optometrists on staff, can use state-of-the-art technologies to diagnose your condition and prescribe the right form of vision correction for your needs.
+Fortunately, Dr. Jeremy Ciano, Dr. Katherine Schuetz, or Dr. Hannah Wilson, our Carmel and Fishers optometrists on staff, can use state-of-the-art technologies to diagnose your condition and prescribe the right form of vision correction for your needs.

 Some refractive errors — abnormalities in the way the eye delivers incoming light to the retina — are more straightforward than others.
 If you have nearsightedness (myopia), for example, your eyeball or cornea is simply too elongated, making your distance vision blurry; if you have farsightedness (hyperopia), foreshortened eye structures are distorting your near vision.
 Astigmatism, however, can actually cause blurred vision in both visual fields at the same time.
 Corneal astigmatism stems from bulges, dents or other irregularities in the normally-spherical corneal contours.
 These aberrations can also occur within the lens, a condition called lenticular astigmatism.